octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `IF_LEFT bt bf` executes the "bt" sequence if the left part of a *union* has been given, otherwise it will execute the "bf" sequence.

-The instruction consumes a Michelson expression on top of the stack which specifies which part of the *union* has been defined.
+The `IF_LEFT` instruction consumes a Michelson expression on top of the stack which specifies which part of the *union* has been defined and pushes on top of the stack the element underneath the _union_.

 The following smart contract (union_example.tz) illustrates the `IF_LEFT` usage.
 Notice that the parameter is a *union* `(or string int)` and the storage is an integer.
 This smart contract increments the storage if an integer is passed as a parameter (i.e. if the smart contract is invoked with an integer) and does nothing if a string is given.